-The first thing one thinks of when it comes to concussions is sports injuries.
-The truth is that concussions are one of the most common injuries suffered in an automobile accident.
-Like most brain injuries, concussions are a serious injury and can cause long-lasting health issues.
-Confusion, memory loss, vomiting and nausea are just a few of the immediate effects caused by a concussion.
-Post-concussion syndrome, on the other hand, may lead to prolonged absence from work and additional health problems in the future.
+Oftentimes, people associate concussions solely with sports injuries.
+But the truth is that concussions are also one of the most common injuries suffered in an automobile accident.
+Like most brain injuries, car accident concussions can cause long-lasting health issues dude to the tremendous amounts of force causing these car accident concussions.
+Confusion, memory loss, vomiting and nausea are only a few of the initial effects caused by car accident concussions.
+Post-concussion syndrome, on the other hand, can lead to a prolonged absence from work and other additional health problems later on in the future.

-Concussions are the result of the brain suddenly striking the inside of the skull and can happen for a variety of reasons.
-In the context of an automobile accident, serious concussions often occur when a person’s head strikes the steering wheel or the dashboard of the car.
+Concussions are a direct result of the brain suddenly striking the inside of your skull, which can happen for various reasons.
+In the context of an automobile collisions, serious car accident concussions often occur when a person’s head strikes the steering wheel or the dashboard of the car.
 Mild concussions, however, can result from the head simply being jerked about violently even in a relatively low speed impact.
 Since the human brain actually floats in cerebrospinal fluid and is in no way connected directly to the skull, all that protects it from damage is a series of membranes thinner than 100 microns.
 Considering there are over 25,000 microns in a single inch, this membrane does not provide much insulation.

-Concussion symptoms may be difficult for someone who isn’t medically trained to detect.
+It may be difficult, at first, to recognized the symptoms of car accident concussions, specifically for someone who isn’t medically trained to detect them.
 Symptoms of a possible concussion are headaches, pressure in the brain, loss of consciousness, confusion, nausea, exhaustion, and amnesia regarding the collision.
 If you believe you have suffered a concussion after a car accident, seek medical assistance immediately.

 It is a common misnomer that concussions heal within days of an accident.
 According to the Mayo Clinic, Post-Concussion Syndrome (PCS) is “a complex disorder in which various symptoms — such as headaches and dizziness — last for weeks and sometimes months after the injury that caused the concussion.”
 Most people experience PCS symptoms from a week following the injury up to nearly three months afterward.
 Some people might even see their symptoms continue for upwards to a year.